 Our students come from Buffalo Grove, Chicago (Peterson Park, West Rogers Park), Highland Park, Lake Zurich, Mount Prospect, Northbrook, Palatine, Prospect Heights, Round Lake, Skokie, Wauconda, Wheeling, and everywhere in between.
-We do have transportation available to Torah Academy from Chicago/Skokie, and back.
+We can connect you with transportation options to and from the Chicago/Skokie area.

 Torah Academy expects each student to dress in a way that reflects self-respect and respect for our learning environment.
-Beginning this school year, 2019-2020, we have initiated a sharp-looking school uniform for grades 1-8, from Land’s End.
+We have a sharp-looking school uniform for grades 1-8, from Land’s End.
 Details are available in our parent guidebook, which can be requested from the school office.
 Our Preferred School Number is: 900189531.

 We are dedicated to ensuring that every Jewish family can provide an exceptional Jewish and General Studies education for their children.
 No child will be turned away due to financial considerations.
-There are multiple external scholarships available such as, but not limited to, SGOs (Empower Illinois, Big Shoulders Fund), Oorah, JUF Right Start, Nechomas Yisrael, and The Kehillah Fund.
+There are multiple external scholarships available, including but not limited to: SGOs (Empower Illinois, Big Shoulders Fund), Oorah, JUF Right Start, Nechomas Yisrael, and The Kehillah Fund.
 Torah Academy also provides need-based institutional scholarships.
 We are readily available to assist you through the scholarship award process.
 Please call Stacey at the school office, 847-243-8567, for assistance.

 Prearranged weekly early drop off (8am) and late pick up (5pm) are available for an additional fee.
-Early Drop Off: $6/child/day Late Pick Up: $12/child/day After-school enrichment programs are also available throughout the school year (until 4:45pm), but are currently suspended due to COVID-19.
+Early Drop Off: $6/child/day Late Pick Up: $12/child/day After-school enrichment programs are also typically available throughout the school year (until 4:45pm), but are currently suspended due to COVID-19.